Keynes vs. Hayek: How Economics Shapes the Stock Market

-The Keynes versus Hayek debate is an electrifying clash among economists, one that continues to exert a profound influence on our world, even long after their departure.
+The Keynes versus Hayek debate is an electrifying clash between two economists who continue to influence our financial world even long after their departure.

 In their time, Keynes championed fiscal stimulus as necessary to stimulate economic growth, while Hayek argued that government intervention in a free market would lead to inefficient outcomes.